DreamyCecil/SE1-ModSDK/README.md

 To compile the source code under 1.07 engine configurations, you'll need to use a compiler from Microsoft Visual C++ 6.0.

-1. First, you need to download and install `Microsoft Visual C++ 6.0` with Service Pack 6.
-Keep in mind that it may not run on your OS correctly or finish the installation at all, you'll have to go to the installation place (e.g. `C:\Program Files (x86)\Microsoft Visual Studio\VC98`) and see if there is anything (should run correctly on Windows 7 x64 and lower).
+1. Download and install `Microsoft Visual C++ 6.0` with Service Pack 6.
+It may not run on your OS or finish the installation at all, you'll have to go to the installation place (e.g. `C:\Program Files (x86)\Microsoft Visual Studio\VC98`) and see if there is anything.
-2. Second, you need to download and install `Visual Studio 2010` (only C++ tools are enough).
+2. Download and install `Visual Studio 2010` (only C++ tools are enough).
-3. Then you need to install `Visual Studio 2013` (or even newer, although it wasn't tested).
-After this you'll be able to open the project files, but you can't compile them using the `v60` toolset yet.
+3. Then install a Visual Studio of your choice (2013 or newer).
 4. Now you need to download and install [Daffodil](https://github.com/DreamyCecil/SeriousSam_SDK107/releases/download/daffodil/daffodil.zip).
 It's a set of configuration files that allows newer Visual Studios to target older VC compilers.
-As said on the http://daffodil.codeplex.com/ , it is possible to use newer Visual Studios as long as Visual Studio 2010 is also installed, otherwise it won't work.
+You may only use newer Visual Studios as long as the 2010 one is also installed, otherwise it won't work.

 Now you are able to build the entire solution (`.sln` file) but make sure that all of the projects have `v60` set as their platform toolset (**Project properties** -> **Configuration Properties** -> **General** -> **Platform Toolset**).